BgeeDB/bgee-unil/src/markdown/support/expression-comparison/expression-comparison.md

 ### Search results

-You can search for a term among the "anatomical entities" values over all results, by using the "Filter" field above the result table.
+You can search for a term among the "anatomical entities" values overall results, by using the "Filter" field above the result table.
 This will perform a partial match search.

 ### Result export